tlawrence-TAG/sql-style-guide/README.md

 ### Indenting where conditions

-When there's only one where condition, leave it on the same line as `where`:
+When there's only one where condition, leave it on the same line as 'where':

 ```sql
 select